Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 2: Sherwood families express an interest in a welcoming committee for new to SWE families and more information about how Sherwood operates.
-Root Cause: A campus parent/student handbook has not been published by the campus in several years.
+Problem Statement 1: Sherwood families express an interest in a welcoming committee for new to SWE families and more information about how Sherwood operates.

 Goal 1: Student Achievement